CarlSargunar/Umbraco-Docker/README.md

     - WSL for windows (to run Linux containers)
 - Visual Studio Code is helpful
     - There's also a plugin for VS Code Docker which is useful
+- .NET 5 SDK.
+This will also work with 6

 Slides : [https://docs.google.com/presentation/d/1RhfTbOapkVlpEyAjJs80bQEh4oOKxCMD7Y8lyB3sL7E/](https://docs.google.com/presentation/d/1RhfTbOapkVlpEyAjJs80bQEh4oOKxCMD7Y8lyB3sL7E/)